UWCNuclear/xia4MANDELA/README.md

 Check the time gate in our configuration file for xia4ids

-Check the effect of "Fold" in config file

 Look into "Correlation mode", what is it?
 Is it coincidences??
 What are the .txt files produced?

-Look into sorting error:

-XiaListModeDataDecoder::ReadBuffer : Eventlength (91) does not correspond to header length (4) and trace length (16383)
+Look into sorting error: XiaListModeDataDecoder::ReadBuffer : Eventlength (91) does not correspond to header length (4) and trace length (16383)

 In src/Unpacker.cpp: